robbinsr/data_transformation/README.md

 ##The algorithm that was followed to transform the data was the following.

-1. Merge the two observation files.
+Merge the two observation files.
 These were named "X_train.txt" and "X_test.txt" This led to an observations file that contained 561 columns and 10,299 observations.
 Each file was in its own directory, namely, train, and test.

+Change column/feature names from 1 through 6 to Walking, Walking Up Stairs, Walking Down Stairs, Standing, Sitting, and Laying.

+Define a function that reads data about observations, subjects attached to observations, activities attached to observations, activities performed by subjects, and variables captured or already created.

+Define a function that creates variable names that are more readable by a analyst.

+Execute the getData function and pass it the appropriate files related to training a statistical model based upon the data.

+Pass the observations, subjects by observation, and acts by observation data from temp to the appropriate data frames, which are data containers in R where R can perform actions on the data.

+Execute the function which alters the variable names and pass it the current names.

-2. Merge the two files that indicated the subject id affiliated with each of the 10,299 observations.
+Merge the two files that indicated the subject id affiliated with each of the 10,299 observations.
 These were named "y_train.txt" and "y_test.txt."
 Each file was in its own directory, namely, train, and test.

-3. Merge the two files that indicated the activity id affiliated with each of the 10,299 observations.
+Merge the two files that indicated the activity id affiliated with each of the 10,299 observations.
 These were named "subject_train.txt" but were in two different directories, namely, train, and test.

-4. Decode the activity ids by using the activity_labels.txt file.
+Decode the activity ids by using the activity_labels.txt file.

-5. Transform the cryptic feature names to more understandable variable names.
+Transform the cryptic feature names to more understandable variable names.

-6. Attach a column to the beginning of the observations file which indicated an activity for each observation.
+Attach a column to the beginning of the observations file which indicated an activity for each observation.

-7. Attach a column to the beginning of the observations file which indicated a subject for each observation.
+Attach a column to the beginning of the observations file which indicated a subject for each observation.

-8. Slice the new observations file into 561 files, one for each variable, and place these into the tidyMerged folder/repo.
+Slice the new observations file into 561 files, one for each variable, and place these into the tidyMerged folder/repo.

-9. Filter the tidyMerged files so that only those files that report means or standard deviations remain, and place these in the tidyExtracted folder/repo.
+Filter the tidyMerged files so that only those files that report means or standard deviations remain, and place these in the tidyExtracted folder/repo.

-10. Compute the mean of any variable, by subject id and activity, and place this in a new set of 561 files and place thse in the tidyAveraged folder/repo.
+Compute the mean of any variable, by subject id and activity, and place this in a new set of 561 files and place these in the tidyAveraged folder/repo.

+The tidyCodeBook in xlsx and pdf form is in this repo.

+This README explains my process.